ETOH Medical Abbreviation

 - Increased tolerance

-Early alcohol withdrawal symptoms generally begin about six to 12 hours after the last drink.
-These symptoms include headache, excessive perspiration, nausea, body aches and nervousness.
-Progression into clinical withdrawal depends on the levels and if the liver is still functioning at full capacity.
-Other factors such as age, health, gender and psychological status also influence how quickly detoxing will take.
+Progression into clinical withdrawal depends on the levels and if the liver is still functioning at total capacity.
+Other factors such as age, health, gender, and psychological status also influence how quickly it takes to detox.